Uniformed Services University of the Health Sciences

 Education: B.A.
 (1989), M.A.
 (2003) University of Cambridge (Natural Sciences); Ph.D.
 (1995) Nottingham University (Psychology)

 Research Topics: Andrew J. Waters, Ph.D., received his Ph.D. in experimental cognitive psychology.
 He has subsequently focused on the area of cognition and psychopathology, with a special emphasis on the addictions.
 Dr. Waters's research involves three intersecting themes.
-One theme is to use tasks derived from human experimental cognitive psychology to help us measure the cognitive processes — implicit and explicit — that underlie addiction (and other psychopathologies).
+One theme is to use tasks derived from human experimental cognitive psychology to help us measure the cognitive processes - implicit and explicit - that underlie addiction (and other psychopathologies).
 For example, he has shown that measures derived from computerized tasks administered in laboratory settings tell us information about addiction over and above the information derived from questionnaires.
-A second theme is to administer cognitive tasks on hand-held computers in an Ecological Momentary Assessment (EMA) setting.
+A second theme is to administer cognitive tasks on personal digital assistants (PDAs) or Smartphones using Ecological Momentary Assessment (EMA).
 This affords the collection of rich datasets on cognitive processes in a real world setting.
 A third theme is to use modified cognitive tasks as interventions to change cognition and behavior.
-Cognitive retraining interventions can be delivered in a laboratory or on a PDA.
-Currently the laboratory is examining the efficacy of a cognitive retraining intervention delivered on a PDA.
-Ultimately, cognitive and other interventions might be delivered on a PDA when the individual is most in need of the intervention (EMI, Ecological Momentary Intervention).
-Other research interests include: unconscious cognition; smoking and PTSD (post-traumatic stress disorder); psychology of terrorism; cognitive expertise; and the psychology of music.
+Dr. Waters directs the Laboratory of Cognitive Interventions (LOCI).
+Cognitive retraining interventions can be delivered in a laboratory or on a mobile device such as a PDA or a Smartphone.
+Currently the laboratory is examining the efficacy of a cognitive retraining intervention delivered on a Smartphone.
+Ultimately, cognitive and other interventions might be delivered on a Smartphone when the individual is most in need of the intervention (EMI, Ecological Momentary Intervention).
+Other research interests include: unconscious cognition; smoking and PTSD (post-traumatic stress disorder); cognitive expertise; decision making; psychology of music; psychology of terrorism.

-Methods and Approach: Field-based studies using Ecological Momentary Assessment (EMA); laboratory-based experiments using a mobile eye tracker; smoking cessation studies; cognitive retraining delivered using PDAs.
+Methods and Approach: Field-based studies using Ecological Momentary Assessment (EMA) with PDAs and Smartphones; laboratory-based studies investigating novel medications for addiction; smoking cessation studies; cognitive retraining interventions delivered using PDAs and Smartphones.

-Graduate Student Teaching: Cognitive Psychology (MPO539); Experimental Statistics I (IDO502); lecture on EMA in Research Methods II (MPO902); lecture on the Cognitive Revolution in History & Systems in Psychology (MPO519).
+Graduate Student Teaching: Instructor for Cognitive Psychology (MPO539); Instructor for Experimental Statistics I (IDO502); Guest Lecturer on EMA in Research Methods II (MPO902); Guest Lecturer on Medical Decision Making in Health Psychology (MPO605); Guest Lecturer on the Cognitive Revolution in History & Systems in Psychology (MPO519).

-Mentoring: Dr. Waters currently supervises 5 Ph.D. students.
-He has also mentored, or is mentoring, pre-doctoral and post-doctoral fellows.
+Mentoring: Dr. Waters currently supervises 6 Ph.D. students and 2 post-doctoral fellows.

 Selected Awards and Honors: Dr. Waters is a member of the Society of Behavioral Medicine, the British Psychological Society, the American Psychological Association, and the Society for Research on Nicotine and Tobacco.